This is the No 1 Web Series of many others that we will continue to write and film in the future.

 In the next step, we setup the database credentials that the installation will use to connect the site with the right database.

 Enter here the name of the database you just created.
-The username which by default is “root” and the password which is left empty by default.
+The username by default is “root” and the password is left empty by default.
 As stated before to change these values there are other steps to perform.
-You need a bit more understanding of how local host work to configure it.
-But for an simple installation this is more than enough.
+You need a bit more understanding of how localhost work to configure it.
+But for a simple installation, this is more than enough.

 Click on ‘Submit’ to enter the variables.
-Next step is to run the install.
+The next step is to run the install.

-That’s all regarding the installation of WordPress in a localhost.
+That’s all regarding the installation of WordPress in localhost.

 Now it begins the New Website Configuration and Set Up.
 We are going to keep talking about those on the other tutorials after this.
 Stay tuned!